yuusheng/icursor/README.md

 > You should import `icursor/main.css` as early as possible, or at least import `icursor/main.css` before your custom stylesheet to make sure that your own css can work.

 ## Todo
-- refactor cursor inner with canvas or maybe svg
+- refactor cursor inner with canvas or maybe SVG